albaniawalktour/albaniawalktour/replit.md

 A multilingual Flask web application for tour booking in Albania.
 The application features tour listings, booking functionality, and an admin panel for managing tours and bookings.

 ## Recent Changes
+- **2025-10-04**: Fresh GitHub clone successfully configured for Replit
+  - Synchronized dependencies using uv package manager
+  - Created Flask Server workflow running on port 5000 with webview output
+  - Added .gitignore file for Python project
+  - Configured autoscale deployment with gunicorn for production
+  - Verified application is running correctly
 - **2025-09-19**: Project imported and configured for Replit environment
 - Security improvement: Replaced hardcoded admin credentials with environment variables
-- Configured proper workflow for port 5000 with webview output
-- Set up deployment configuration using gunicorn for production

 ## User Preferences
 - Follow existing Flask project structure and conventions